 Composition of the Graduate Grievance Committee

-The Graduate Grievance Committee will consist of one (1) member of the Graduate Faculty from outside the student’s academic home department or school, the student’s advisor (if the student has officially named an advisor at the time the Grievance form was filed), the student’s graduate program director, and the assistant to the dean of the Graduate School with responsibility for professional development (who will serve as the non-voting chair of the committee).
+The Graduate Grievance Committee will consist of one (1) member of the Graduate Faculty from outside the student’s academic home department or school, the student’s advisor (if the student has officially named an advisor at the time the Grievance form was filed), the student’s graduate program director, and the assistant dean of the Graduate School (who will serve as the non-voting chair of the committee).

 If a student’s grievance names any one of the persons that normally would serve on the committee, that person will be excused from the case.
 A replacement for that person will be named by the dean of the Graduate School and this replacement will serve on the committee in lieu of the recused individual.